Penguin-hubs/soc-lab-portfolio/README.md

 # soc-lab-portfolio
-in here you will be viewing all my journey in cybersecurity
+in here you will be viewing all my journey in cybersecurity analyst